ClementTsang/bottom/CONTRIBUTING.md

 ### Bug reports

-When filing a bug report, please use the [bug report template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and fill in as much as you can.
+When filing a bug report, use the [bug report template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and fill in as much as you can.
 It is _incredibly_ difficult for a maintainer to fix a bug when it cannot be reproduced, and giving as much detail as possible generally helps to make it easier to reproduce the problem!

 ### Feature requests